hhsu16/Online-Banking-Portal/README.md

 * Scrum Management using Jira

 ## Architectural Diagram

 ## XP Core Values Implemented:

 - **Communication**

+* Communication played huge role in our team.
+We had scrum calls twice a week, where we discussed the
+* progress of each team member, thereby making necessary decisions and further roadmap.

 - **Feedback**

+* Each one of the team members gave feedback to one another in the team, during the testing phase, which
+* greatly helped us in identifying the bugs.
+Code has been committed to master after proper review and
+* feedback from the team.

 - **Respect**

+* Throughout the project, each one of us had valued and considered others ideas and suggestions and respected each others availability and timeline.

 ## Individual Contribution